jenkinsci/cerberus-testing-plugin/README.md

 });
 ```

-`ExecuteCampaign` and `CheckCampaignStatus` are indepedant and could be used by other process than Jenkins.
+`ExecuteCampaign` and `CheckCampaignStatus` are independent and could be used by other process than Jenkins.

 ## License

-Cerberus Copyright (C) 2017 Cerberus Testing
+Cerberus Copyright (C) 2013 - 2017 cerberustesting

 This file is part of Cerberus.

 Cerberus is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or